How To Determine Personal Goals In Therapy

 How do I figure out my goals in therapy?

-To figure out what goals you’d like to set in therapy, consider why you wanted to attend therapy in the first place, journal about what specifics you think might be hindering your progress, and focus on one specific area (such as bad habits, past trauma, or behaviors that are hurting your relationships) that you want to work on.
+To figure out what goals you’d like to set in therapy, consider why you wanted to start therapy in the first place, journal about what specifics you think might be hindering your progress, and focus on one specific area (such as bad habits, past trauma, or behaviors that are hurting your relationships) that you want to work on.

 SMART goals are goals that are: